-Every day, the equivalent of 2,000 lorries full of plastic waste ends up in our oceans, rivers and lakes.
-That's 1.4 lorries per minute.
-Experts predict that by 2050, there will be more plastic in the oceans than all marine life combined.
+Every day, more than 4,300 garbage trucks worth of plastic waste ends up in our oceans, rivers, and lakes.
+That amounts to three garbage trucks per minute.
+Experts predict that by 2050, there will be more plastic in the oceans than fish.

 Marine life is paying a high price

-- Sea turtles mistake plastic bags for jellyfish, their favourite food source.
+- Sea turtles confuse plastic bags with jellyfish, their favorite food source.

-- Fish mistake plastic for fish eggs and deliberately bite into it.
+- Fish mistake plastic for food and deliberately bite into it.

 - Whales and dolphins get entangled in fishing nets and slowly suffocate.

-Every year, 100,000 marine animals die as a result of plastic pollution.
+Millions of animals die every year as a result of plastic pollution.
 A poignant example: a whale that washed ashore in Spain was found to have no less than 29 kilograms of plastic in its stomach, ranging from bags and fishing nets to jerry cans.

 How plastic enters the ocean